Ranks of commodities brokers dwindle as U.S. futures industry evolves

-NEW YORK (Reuters) - U.S. commodities brokerages - a key focus of reforms designed to make the financial system safer - are increasingly struggling to eke out a profit, spurring many firms to think about leaving the business, or trying to boost commissions.
+NEW YORK, July 1 (Reuters) - U.S. commodities brokerages - a key focus of reforms designed to make the financial system safer - are increasingly struggling to eke out a profit, spurring many firms to think about leaving the business, or trying to boost commissions.

 The vanishing FCMs are one way the futures trading business is changing in the United States.
 Another example is the imminent closure of the grains futures “open-outcry” pits at CME Group Inc, although the two cases are not necessarily related.